[This is a follow-up to the story I posted last month on the 47th anniversary of the Fall of Saigon in 1975. )

-After I and several dozen others were evacuated April 29th, 1975 from the hulking Military Assistance Command-Vietnam building at Saigon’s Tan Son Nhut airbase I filed my final story from the U.S.S.
+After several dozen others and I were evacuated on April 29th, 1975 from the hulking Military Assistance Command-Vietnam building at Saigon’s Tan Son Nhut airbase I filed my final story from the U.S.S.
 Blue Ridge, the Amphibious Command & Control (LCC) ship of the U.S. Navy’s 7th Fleet.

 The story eventually ran in the Chicago Tribune on May 4.
 I have attached a PDF copy of it below.

 Our evacuation chopper, a Marine CH-53 Sea Stallion, landed us on the U.S.S.
-Denver a few miles off the coast of Vietnam.
+Denver several miles off the coast of Vietnam.
 For part of the late afternoon after our arrival, I watched Navy crewmen shove one Bell UH-1 Huey helicopter after another off of Denver’s deck.
-Even though the Denver was an amphibious transport dock with room for several CH-46 Sea Knight helicopters so many South Vietnamese Air Force Huey’s were arriving that there was no room on the deck.
+Even though the Denver was an amphibious transport dock with room for several CH-46 Sea Knight helicopters so many South Vietnamese Air Force Hueys were arriving that there was no room on the deck.

 That afternoon I and several other correspondents who had arrived during the evacuation were transferred by helicopter to the Blue Ridge.
 I spent the first night after evacuation on the Blue Ridge gazing at a scarlet sun as it sank below a darkening Vietnamese horizon.
 It was then that it all hit me.
 The United States had not only lost the longest war in its history (at that time), we had been driven out with our tails between our legs.

 It was a reprehensible and dishonorable departure made even worse by the fact that we had left so many loyal Vietnamese behind who, up until the last few minutes, believed that the Americans they had worked for and supported would help them escape their Communist enemies.